discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 | <Trait name="Spectacular Sphere" size="big" disableText/> | If your group has absolutely no <Boon name="Might"/> from other sources, you can also run this to provide extra <Boon name="Might"/> as well as <Boon name="Fury"/>.
 However, this comes at a significant DPS loss of around 10%.                                                                                |

 <Traits unembossed traits1="Arcane" traits1Selected="Arcane Precision, Final Shielding, Bountiful Power"/>
 On the Quickness variant, you can run Arcane instead of Fire.
 This will trade in some damage for extra uptime on other boons such as <Boon name="Might"/> or <Boon name="Swiftness"/>.
 This also gives you some free <Attribute name="Concentration"/> from <Trait name="Elemental Enchantment"/>.
-You can either adjust your gear accordingly, or run the same geatup and enjoy the higher boon duration, making upkeeping boons easier.
+You can either adjust your gear accordingly, or run the same gear setup and enjoy the higher boon duration, making upkeeping boons easier.

 |                                                     |                                                                                                                                                                   |
 | --------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |